 If you don’t have at least two reactions per page of “doh!, why didn’t I think of that…” while reading about these companies, then you might want to stop there.
 If you are like me, all this does is encourage you to throw away any inspirations of building complex workflow or business process-related applications in favor of these rounded-corner-never-refresh experiences.

-I’ve set out to write a number of these web services over the past few months to see what it was all about.
+I’ve set out to write a number of web services over the past few months to see what it was all about.
 The first started in Cold Fusion (since I knew it and I work for Adobe (formerly Macromedia).
 I got a basic page going with some fields, a database, and some basic tagging of the content.
 That wasn’t very fun though (I’ve worked with CF since 3.1 days), so I decided I’d try my hands at LAMP.
 However, in the abscence of a linux box, this project became WAMP.
 Learning PHP has proven to be quite easy, and the endless source-code examples out there help to show you the way.
 I decided to get “really crazy” and add the prototpye.js file to my scripts, so I’ve put an end to the “reload” button.
 I even removed the submit button to make sure I complied with the three-form-element mantra.